Vesper Price Up 17.3% Over Last 7 Days (VSP)

 Vesper Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Vesper directly using U.S. dollars.
-Investors seeking to trade Vesper should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Vesper using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Vesper directly using U.S. dollars.
+Investors seeking to trade Vesper should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Vesper using one of the exchanges listed above.

 Receive News & Updates for Vesper Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vesper and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.